Shaping a Digital World is a recent book about faith and computer technology. The book opens by posing the following

 Does the ancient Christian faith still have anything to say to a fast-paced modern world shaped by such technology?
 Tertullian, a father of early Christian literature, once posed the question, "What does Athens have to do with Jerusalem?"
 When it comes to computer technology, we might well ask, "What does Silicon Valley have to do with Jerusalem?"
 In a nutshell: what do bytes have to do with Christian beliefs? (p.
 11)

 The remainder of the book is dedicated to exploring the implications of faith in the area of computer technology.
-The book was written by Derek Schuurman who has taught computer science at Redeemer University College and Dordt College and is currently professor of computer science at Calvin College.
+The book was written by Derek Schuurman who is currently a professor of computer science at Calvin University.
 The book is published by InterVarsity Press and will soon be avialable in Portuguese published by Monergismo under the title Moldando Um Mundo Digital.

 The following links provide additional resources for use with the book and as well as further resources related to the general topic of faith and computer technology.